MaiJi97/Leetcode/java/236_LowestCommonAncestorOfABinaryTree/README.md

 ## Method 1: DFS / Divide and Conquer through recursion

-Similar to problem 235, but in this problem is tree is not a binary search tree, so we are not able to determine which part of the tree the LCA is at depending on the comparison between value of current node and the two given nodes.
+Similar to problem 235, but in this problem is tree is not a binary search tree, so we are not able to determine where the two given nodes p and q are at in the tree, and make use of the property of a BST.

 Four cases: </br>
 1) root is p or q